OWASP/threat-dragon/README.md

 ## Docker (from dockerhub)

-Threat Dragon maintains a docker image on Dockerhub.
+Threat Dragon maintains docker images within the OWASP organisation area on Dockerhub.
 Each release is tagged as `v{major}.{minor}.{patch}`, eg `v1.6.0`:

-- `docker pull threatdragon/owasp-threat-dragon:v1.6.0`
+- `docker pull owasp/threat-dragon:v1.6.0`

-**Do _not use the latest tag_ (which is the default), as it could be a development release**
+Do _not use the latest tag_ (which is the default), as it could be a development release.

-Alternatively, you can use the `stable` tag, which will always be the latest official release.
+Alternatively, you can use the `stable` tag, which will always be the latest official release:

 - `docker pull threatdragon/owasp-threat-dragon:stable`
 - `docker run -it --rm -p 8080:3000 -v $(pwd)/.env:/app/.env threatdragon/owasp-threat-dragon:stable`